 - Makes it harder to regain fat

 To increase your muscle mass, focus on resistance training.
-As you will be building mass, you will need to add more calories and protein in your diet but keep carbs low.
+As you will be building mass, you will need to add more calories and protein to your diet but keep carbs low.

 You should only add more carbs around workouts alone.